 – Westside –

-Nobu Malibu: where all of your wildest sushi and California beach fantasies converge – complete with a side of celebrity sightings.
-As fantastic and stunning as Nobu truly is, be aware of the fact that their outdoor seating is not guaranteed (but it’s definitely what you want), so plan to attempt at either an off-hour or visit for cocktails – or, as I do, hope for the best.
-It’s an unbelievable experience no doubt, just be prepared for anything.
+Nobu Malibu: where all of your wildest sushi and California beach fantasies converge.
+Complete with a side of celebrity sightings.
+As fantastic and stunning as Nobu truly is, be aware of the fact that their outdoor seating is not guaranteed (but it’s definitely what you want).
+So plan to attempt at either an off-hour or visit for cocktails – or, as I do, hope for the best.
+It’s an unbelievable experience no doubt.
+Just be prepared for anything.

-Now, if you were to ask any Angeleno what their favorite sushi spot was, a good portion of them might say Sugarfish – and it’s definitely at least high on the list of favorites.
+Now, if you were to ask any Angeleno what their favorite sushi spot was, a good portion of them might say Sugarfish.
+Snd it’s definitely at least high on the list of favorites.
 There are actually several Sugarfish locations around Los Angeles (I believe 11 to be exact) and the consistency at which every single one operates is unbelievable.
 The quality of the fish, and the organization and ease of the menu, and the price point for what you get is unparalleled.
 Get the “Trust Me”, trust me.

 – In Between –